 What does this mean for you?
 Well, you have to be able to predict, with a degree of certainty, when and where an attack may begin.
 Anticipating the future isn’t easy, to do so you’ll need data — relevant data, which is where User Behavior Analytics comes into the picture.

-There are terabytes upon terabytes worth of data that can be pulled from a standard security implementation using SIM, SEM, or SIEM systems.
+There are terabytes upon terabytes worth of data that can be pulled from a standard security implementation using SIEM systems.
 With these legacy solutions the most prominent question is always, “how do you make sense of it,” or “what is actually important here?”

 User Behavior Analytics systems arm organizations with the specific data needed to understand what typical user behavior looks like, which is then used to identify unusual, or suspicious behavior.
 In doing so, User Behavior Analytics systems collect data on how users interact with the devices, applications, and other digitally connected assets they’re given.

 UBA data has value in every department within an organization.
 From security to sales, something can be learned from the data provided by User Behavior Analytics.
 Read on to see if UBA is right for your organization.